matiasilva/matiasilva-web/content/journal/_index.md

 +++
 title = "My journal"
-description = "A collection of thoughts, ideas and, occasionally, happy moments."
+description = "A collection of thoughts, ideas and, occasionally, happy things."
 +++